rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 difficulty = difficulty_1 / target
 ```

-And `difficulty_1` is the highest possible target allowable in Bitcoin,
+And `difficulty_1` is the highest possible target allowable in Bitcoin
+ (in other words the lowest allowable difficulty),
 ```
 difficulty_1 = 00000000FFFF0000000000000000000000000000000000000000000000000000
 ```